 Fire winds blow out windows of fire catcher homes (the house blows up).
-Fire catcher homes are largely found in areas most susceptible to wildland fires such as ridgetops, top of slopes, sideslope or within or on tops of draws.
+Fire catcher homes are often two story or larger homes found in areas most susceptible to wildland fires such as ridgetops, top of slopes, sideslope or within or on tops of draws.
 These are not homes to "Shelter in Place."
 However, many of these can be made much more fire-safe.